DR. THOMAS SCHWAN MUSIC STUDIO

 (Official student evaluations, UNT College of Music, 2015-2017)

-I will guide you through paths that are often neglected in conventional piano teaching.
 My primary goal is to help you realize your full potential as a pianist and musical artist.
-The following are just some of the critical skills that you will master under my guidance.
+The following are some of the fundamental skills that you can master under my guidance.

-1) Understand the physiology of piano playing and empower your technique: which specific muscles to activate and when, how to employ arm weight and gravity force, how to achieve complete finger independence, and - most importantly - how to make full use of these resources to express your own musical intentions.
-In this area each student will go through a personal process of self-discovery and self-mastery.
+1) Understand the physiology of piano playing and empower your technique: which muscles to activate and when, how to employ arm weight and gravity force, how to balance activity and relaxation, and - most importantly - how to make full use of your physical resources to bring your musical intentions to life.
+Each student goes through a personal process of self-discovery and self-mastery.

 2) What is the true meaning of interpretation and expression?
-Which mental, emotional, and spiritual forces are involved?
-How can you awaken and employ these forces to their full extent?
-I will help you discover and trust your musical self: the intuitive and creative forces that lie deeply at the core of your soul and mind, and that make you unique as a musician.
-Connecting with your musical self makes it possible to approach performance not as mere execution but rather as a creative endeavor.
-As there is no Self outside of History, we will also study historical recordings and discuss the historical piano schools from the legacy of Liszt and the Russian conservatories to the Italian and French schools of the 20th Century.
+Which psychological and intellectual powers are involved, and how to awaken and employ them to their full extent?
+I will help you connect with these intuitive and creative forces and guide you towards the discovery of your own artistic individuality and uniqueness.
+Performance will be seen as a creative endeavor, rather than mere execution, involving a holistic and coordinated action of body, heart, and mind.
+We will also study historical recordings and discuss the historical piano schools from the legacy of Liszt and the Russian conservatories to the Italian and French schools of the 20th Century.

-3) Making the piano as expressive as the human voice and the achieving a true polyphonic touch with the effect of multiple voices singing simultaneously are quintessential skills in piano playing.
-You will advance on the path of absolute mastery of these skills with a personalized training grounded in the tradition that connects Liszt to Arrau and the Post-War Moscow School.
+3) Two quintessential skills in piano playing are perhaps the most arduous to conquer: making the instrument as expressive as the human voice and creating a polyphonic sound image with the effect of multiple voices singing simultaneously.
+You will advance on the path of mastering these skills with a personalized training in the tradition that connects Liszt, Claudio Arrau, and the Post-War Moscow School.

-4) How to produce a resonant sound that fills a large hall in the most subtle pianissimo and yet is never unpleasantly percussive in the loudest fortissimo?
-We will explore this and other secrets to achieve beauty and variety of tone through the cross-use of pedaling, dynamics, and touch.
+4) How to produce a resonant sound that fills a large hall in the most subtle pianissimo and is never percussive in the loudest fortissimo: we will explore this and other secrets to achieve beauty and variety of tone through the cross-use of pedaling, dynamics, and touch.

-5) A truth that is often ignored in conventional piano teaching is that a vast amount of musical information is not in the score: it is implied contextually and must be interpreted with great care.
+5) In any work of the Western musical tradition, a vast amount of musical information is not directly notated in the score and is implied contextually.
+Also, the same sign can imply a surprising variety of different meanings according to historical time, composer, and musical situation.
 I will provide you with all the analytical tools you will need to decipher any score from any musical period.
-Most importantly, I will teach you the most efficient movements on the keyboard to translate every detail of a score into sound.
+Most importantly, I will teach you the most efficient movements (upper body, arm, wrist, and finger action) to translate every detail of a score into sound.

-6) I will offer you personalized techniques, tips, and exercises that will unlock the full power of your memory.
-I will also help you conquer, once and forever, the emotional distress that may arise from the act of playing in public.
+6) I will offer you personalized techniques, tips, and exercises that can unlock the full power of your memory, including a complete a thorough method of mental practice away from the keyboard.
+I will also help you conquer, once and forever, the emotional distress that may arise from the act of performing in public.

-7) If necessary, I will assist you in working on your own personality to overcome any kind of obstacle that could be preventing you from realizing your full artistic potential.
-Most importantly, we will cultivate the emotional and spiritual dimensions of music with references to philosophy, religion, literature, and other art forms.
+7) If necessary, I will assist you in working on your own personality to overcome any obstacle, inner or outer, that may be preventing you from achieving your full artistic potential.
+Most importantly, we will cultivate the intellectual, emotional, and spiritual dimensions of music with occasional references to philosophy, literature, religion, and other art forms.

 Some comments from my students